SafeTwice/I18N.DotNet/README.md

 Internationalized strings are by default located by searching for plain strings and interpolated strings that are used as the first argument to methods named `Localize` or `LocalizeFormat`.
 If you define your own classes that define methods that wrap internationalization functionality (i.e., which internally call `Localizer` methods), then these additional methods can be also parsed using the `-e` option (as long as these methods take the strings to be localized as their first parameter).

 Existing "founding" comments in the output file that indicate where a key was found in the source code are not preserved by default.
 To avoid this behavior, use the option `-k` to keep all "founding" comments.

+Using the option `-d` a comment indicating that the entry is deprecated is added to previously existing entries in the output file which keys do not correspond to a key found in the source code.